ssebastianmag/hydrogen-wavefunctions/README.md

 #### 1.4 Quantum Numbers

-Quantum numbers are a set of numerical values that provide a complete description of a quantum particle's state.
+We can describe quantum numbers as a set of numerical values that provide a complete description of a quantum particle's state.
 For electrons in an atom, there are typically four quantum numbers:
 <br>